 Caring for a Husky

 Working Siberian Huskies require some dietary changes to help keep them healthy and will need higher protein foods when they're in intense work.
-Huskies who enter periods of lower-intensity work will need food that's around 20 percent protein, but active huskies in training for sledding need a food that's closer to 32 percent protein.
+Huskies who enter periods of lower-intensity work will need food that's around 20 percent protein, but active huskies in training for sledding need a dog food that's closer to 32 percent protein.

 This breed is highly social and will benefit from training when young.
 Siberians love to run and do well with a fenced-in backyard as well as with another dog to play with.